heartxkl/Needlets/README.md

 ## Dataset Preparation
 [Laval Indoor HDR Dataset](http://indoor.hdrdb.com/#intro) <br>
 Thanks to the intellectual property of the Laval Indoor dataset, the training data cannot be released here.
-Please contact the owner of the dataset through above link to obtain the dataset.
+Please contact the owner of the dataset through above link to obtain the training set.

 ### Citation